turbonb/orbit/ORBIT.md

 - **Narrative Anchors:** “Launch-quality experiences in weeks, not months.”
 “Supabase-first infrastructure that scales with your ops.”
 “Design-first development from strategy through deployment.”
 - **Proof Points:** Cite sprint timelines (10–21 days), high satisfaction (NPS 97+), efficiency wins (25% reporting time savings), and automation gains.
 Use anonymized case metrics to illustrate impact.
 - **Calls to Action:** “Start your sprint,” “Book a discovery call,” “Download the service deck,” “Browse anonymized case studies.”
 Pair CTAs with reassurance about affordability and collaborative ownership.
-- **Tone Levers:** Reference the studio’s curiosity (“always learning”), approachability (“accessible excellence”), and ability to translate client intent into shipped realities.
+- **Tone Levers:** Reference the innovation collective’s curiosity (“always learning”), approachability (“accessible excellence”), and ability to translate client intent into shipped realities.

 ## Operations & Logistics
 - **Engagement Cadence:** Orbit runs one primary build per cycle to preserve velocity.
 Monday–Thursday are collaboration-heavy; Fridays are reserved for polish, documentation, and knowledge capture.